chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 ## Attributes

 - **Attributes** are properties used to provide additional information about an element.
 They are ways to identify certain elements.
 - Launch school focuses on these 3 attributes:

   - `classes`
   - `id`
   - `name`
 - The most common attributes include

-  - `id` attribute, which identifies an element
+  - `id` attribute: which identifies an element
-  - `class` attribute, which classifies an element
+  - `class` attribute: which classifies an element
-  - `src` attribute, which specifies a source for embeddable content
+  - `src` attribute: which specifies a source for embeddable content
-  - `href` attribute, which provides a hyperlink reference to a linked resource.
+  - `href` attribute: which provides a hyperlink reference to a linked resource.
+  - `rel` attribute: defines the relationship between a linked resource and the current document.

 - Attributes are defined within the opening tag, after an element’s name.
 Generally attributes include a name and a value.
 The format for these attributes consists of the attribute name followed by an equals sign and then a quoted attribute value.